 Much worse yet were the tales of morphing.
 These were respectfully kept for last.
 They needed to be worked up to.
-These were the all-time favourites, saved for the very last moments before the call of the bell.
+The gruesome morphing tales were delicate mousse desert, saved for the very last moments before the bell.
 At the ripe moment, a boundless conjuring would ensue in which would be bread to life, in rapid succession, the vilest of imaginings.
 These would gradually evolve from simply brutish and repulsive creatures to outright savage and nightmarish beings of claws, blood and fury.
-All in good time, though, and with much regard for the slow exponential progression.
+All in good time, though, and with much regard for the slow methodical progression.

 “You could fill the cabin with water.”

-The company of beastmongers knew not who had perpetrated the offence.
+The company of sophisticated beastmongers knew not who had perpetrated the offence.
+The pack shuffled as they all looked about suspiciously, teeth bared.
 A rabbit lay in their midst.
-The pack shuffled as they all looked about suspiciously, teeth bared.

-“I guess there’s also good odds of getting sick if there’s viruses inside the booth too.”
+“I guess there’s also good odds of getting, you know.. getting sick if there’s a virus inside the booth too.”

 The voice had spoken again, not merely a blatant disregard for the sacred methodology of the ritual, but utterly unaware of having done so.
 With one sniff, the depth of the ignorance behind the intrusion became crystal clear.
 The pack spread around the rabbit like a drop of soap in grease.
 The young first-grader, pushed his glasses up on his nose, and, in one swift imperceptible motion, the pack swallowed him whole.
 As though teleported.
 Disappearing from the school-yard into a far more cruel, more merciless place than any rigged booth; to meet a fate far grimmer than the very worst of the morphing tales.